Joe Russo's Almost Dead: 2017

 In 2017 JRAD performed forty shows including their first headlining indoor arena show, their first headlining Red Rocks Amphitheatre show and a return to the Dominican Republic for their second year in a row at Dominican Holidaze.
 Their first headlining arena show at the 1stBank Center in Broomfield, Colorado was a sold-out show originally scheduled for Red Rocks Amphitheatre but due to a late spring snowstorm, the concert was relocated overnight to the 1stBank Center.
 The band also performed twelve sold-out nights at the Brooklyn Bowl in New York City during the Spring and Fall of 2017.
 On March 9, the first night of the spring Brooklyn Bowl run and the band's one-hundredth concert, they premiered Russo and Hamilton's "Keeping it Simple", their first-ever original song.
 For three of the Brooklyn Bowl performances Oteil Burbridge filled in for Dreiwitz while on Ween tour.
 On August 31, 2017, the band headlined a sold-out performance at Red Rocks with Oteil Burbridge on bass guitar filling in for Dreiwitz out on Ween tour.
 In October, between the 5th–7th and the 12th–14th, the band performed the latter six sold-out shows at the Brooklyn Bowl.
 JRAD's 125th show saw John Mayer, current lead-guitarist of Dead & Company, sitting in on guitar on Friday, October 13 in the first and second set of the show.

+JRAD played a total of 40 shows in 2017.

 2018

 JRAD started off 2018 with three sold-out nights in January at the Capitol Theatre in Port Chester, New York followed by a spring tour beginning on February 15 in Nashville, Tennessee with guest vocalist Nicole Atkins performing 'Doin' That Rag'.
 Rolling Stone named JRAD's Peach Festival performance "Best Scene-Stealer", saying that, "JRAD takes improvisational jam rock to the nth degree."

+JRAD played a total of 39 shows in 2018.

+2019

+JRAD continued touring in 2019, beginning the year with a three-night January run at the Capitol Theatre in Port Chester, New York.
+The band played several multi-night runs throughout the year, including shows in St. Louis, Chicago, New Orleans, New Haven, and Brooklyn, along with festival and amphitheater appearances.
+In August, JRAD performed at the Greek Theatre in Los Angeles, where Stuart Bogie joined the band on flute and saxophone and Eric D. Johnson of Fruit Bats joined on guitar and vocals.

+JRAD played a total of 38 shows in 2019.

+2020

+JRAD performed six shows in 2020 before suspending live performances due to the COVID-19 pandemic.
+The band's final performance before the shutdown took place on February 23, 2020, at The Capitol Theatre in Port Chester, New York.